10 Questions with ... Lance Hale

 1) What was your first job in radio?
 Early influences?

-My first actual job was for WRBT, a Mainstream Rocker in the Evansville market.
+There was college radio @ WVJC, but my first actual job was for WRBT, a Mainstream Rocker in the Evansville market.
 I worked under Bill May, who was a wealth of knowledge.
-Unfortunately, I was a dumb teenager and didn't sponge as much as I should have.
-It ended prematurely.
-But it's all part of that rise to enlightenment.
-As far as early influences, I learned so much from Lee Daniels (WJBX), Hurricane Shane (WROC) and Shark (WJST).
+As far as early influences, I learned so much from Lee Daniels (WJBX), Hurricane Shane (WROC) and Shark (WJST) in Ft.
+Myers.
+Also, have to thank JD Kunes for my first PD gig in Louisville (WLRS), Alan Sneed for nudging me into programming and Bill Jacobs for helping me navigate through the last 9 years.
+Plus, I've been blessed to work with a couple of great women in rock radio, Annrae Fitzgerald (WJBX and WLRS) and Wendy Rollins (WAVF).
 But it was the Joe & Stan show out of Ft.
 Myers that turned me onto how a show could sound big and local at the same time.
+That was the light switch flipping on.

 3) How long have you been at WOTT (94 Rock) and what makes this station so unique?

-I've been here five years and there are a couple of factors making it unique.
+I've been here closing in on nine years and there are a couple of factors making it unique.
 First is Fort Drum.
 The signal for this station was specifically designed to cover Fort Drum.
 Between soldiers and their families, there are an additional 50,000 people in the market and they love their rock.
 We're also on the Canadian border.
-So the music is more varied.
-We'll take chances on artists not doing well in the States, but blowing up in Canada.
+So the music is a bit more varied.
+We'll take chances on artists not doing well in the states, but blowing up in Canada.
+Bands like Glorious Sons, Trews, Monster Truck & the Hip ...
+HUGE in Canada.
+And they do quite well when they visit the North Country.

-It takes time to balance the schedule, making sure that each station gets the attention it needs without sacrificing the other.
-I have my routine.
+It takes time to balance the schedule, making sure that each station gets the attention they need without sacrificing the other.
+I have my routine, which of course now includes my other markets.
 Between meetings, prepping, voicetracking, programming, production, promotions and social media (did I leave anything out?) ...
 I make it work.

 5) You are running the Bob & Tom Show in morning drive.
 How does that show work with your aggressive Active Rock format?